Skip to main content

 Why UF Health?

-UF Health’s transplant center is the second-best kidney transplant program in the nation.
+The center has the No. 3 kidney transplant program in the Southeast.

-If you're in need of a new kidney, our transplant surgeon and team are nationally recognized for their expertise in kidney transplant surgery and organ transplant care to recipients with kidney disease.
+If you need a new kidney, our transplant surgeons and team are nationally recognized for their expertise in kidney transplant surgery and organ transplant care for recipients with kidney disease.

 Our lung disease pulmonologists and lung transplant team help patients with end-stage lung disease and advanced lung disease, including pulmonary fibrosis, in their journey to become a lung transplant recipient.